 - spiral pasta of choice (we use a GF one)

-Heat oil in the base of a large saucepan (I am luck enough to own an 11L saucepan so I make a huge double batch) and fry the onion and bacon.
+Heat oil in the base of a large saucepan (I am luck enough to own an 11L saucepan so I love making a huge batches) and fry the onion and bacon.

 Add the stock and bring to the boil